-A Stop Loss limit is considered appropriate to limit this risk to the contractual value.
-Creating such Stop Loss limit on the Payback Obligation is from a broader market design perspective desirable.
+Note that Ccreating such Stop Loss limit on the Payback Obligation is also from a broader market design perspective desirable.
 Without such Stop Loss limit, Contracted Capacities would remain liable to a Payback Obligation if at very low CRM remuneration levels.
 This could become problematic when considering to phase-out the CRM when adequacy concerns have sufficiently faded away.
 Indeed, when the energy(-only) market provides sufficient returns, incl. at moments where prices would exceed the Strike Price, the CRM should not become a roadblock for capacities to earn their revenues via the energy market.
 A Stop Loss limit prevents that too many energy market revenues would have to be reimbursed, thereby unnecessarily inflating bid prices in the Auction and thereby making it more difficult to abandon the CRM one day.
 Stated otherwise, such Stop Loss limit on the Payback Obligation more easily allows the Auction to tend to zero €/MW as Capacity Remuneration.

 Therefore, it is proposed to create a stop-loss mechanism per Delivery Period equivalent to the contractual value of the CMU on the Delivery Period as a maximum.
 This will be calculated based on the CRM annual contractual value (i.e. per Delivery Period, starting in November) and will be totally independent from the Stop Loss related to Penalties of the Availability Requirement and Penalties Design Note.
-Only the Payback Obligations of a Contracted Capacities from the Primary Market could apply for the Stop Loss.
-This means that the transactions of the Contracted Capacities of a CMU coming from the Secondary Market are not taken into account in the Stop Loss calculation and their payments are duly expected even once the Stop Loss limit has been reached.
+Only the Payback Obligations of a Contracted Capacities (from the Primary Market) could apply for the Stop Loss.
+This means that the transactions of the Obligated CapacityContracted Capacities of a CMU coming from the Secondary Market are not taken into account in the Stop Loss calculation and their payments are duly expected even once the Stop Loss limit has been reached.
 The Stop Loss limit is applied only on the annual Delivery Period and is not a monthly Stop Loss limit.
+The rationale comes from the non-implication of the CRM contractual counterparty in the Secondary Market transaction payment and price.
+As the initial Capacity Provider releasing its obligation continues to be paid, if there is a willingness of Stop Loss from the Capacity Provider taking over the obligation, it may be part of the bilateral (or exchange) agreement.

-Design Proposal #11: Payback Obligation Stop Loss on Primary Market obligation
+Design Proposal #112: Payback Obligation Stop-Leoss on Primary Market obligation

-A Stop Loss mechanism applies on the Payback Obligations regarding a Delivery Period of a CMU Contracted Capacities (solely from the Primary Market).
-It cannot exceed the contract value of the Primary Market Transactions for that Delivery Period and is fixed prior to the start of the Delivery Period.
+A Stop-Loss mechanism applies on the Payback Obligations regarding a Delivery Period of a CMU Contracted Capacities (solely from the Primary Market).
+It cannot exceed the contract value of the Primary Market Transactions for that Delivery Periodand is fixed prior to the start of the Delivery Period.